ftCommunity/tx-pi/README.md

   - a Raspberry Pi 2 or 3
   - a Waveshare 3.2" LCD touchscreen (either V3 or V4)
+  - a micro SD card with at least 4GB space

 ## Hardware setup